bjnath/demodocs/INSTALL.rst

    - Follow the conversation on
      `Issue 4705 <https://github.com/scikit-image/scikit-image/issues/4705>`_.

-While we do not directly support the platforms above, many of the core developers have experience using the platforms listed above.
-Do not hesitate to ask us questions pertaining to your specific use case.
+Although these platforms lack official support, many of the core developers have experience using them.
+Do not hesitate to ask us questions pertaining to your case.

 The `developer instructions <how-to-contribute>`_,  describe how to build from source.